bullno1/cross_gear_translation/rulebook/rulebook.typ

 = Setup

-- Each player starts with 20 life (managed with calculators, notes, etc...)
+- Each player starts with 20 life (managed with calculators, notes, etc...).
-  There is no life limit.
+  There is no upper limit.
   When life is gained, it is possible to go over the initial 20.
 - Each player place 10 GEAR cards face down in their GEAR area.
 - For first time players, we recommend excluding the advanced characters, Sharon and Lucia, from character selection.

 == Playing with one common set

-+ A random player (chosen by "rock, paper, scissor" or other means), chooses to become the "First character selector" or "Initiative selector".
++ A random player (chosen by "rock, paper, scissor" or other means), chooses between getting to pick character first or getting to decide turn order.
-   Perform character selection then initiative selection.
+  Perform "Character selection" then "Turn order selection".

-   If you are the "First character selector" picks one character from your CROSS GEAR set and put it in your character area.
+  "Character selection": If you get to choose character first, pick one character from your CROSS GEAR set and put it in your character area.
   You will also receive all art cards for that character (3 types x 5 copies).
   Character selection proceeds in this order: You → Opponent → You → Opponent.

-   If you are the "Initiative selector", you chooses to go first or second.
+  "Turn order selection": If you are the player who get to pick turn order, you choose to go first or second.
 + Each player shuffles their two art card sets (15 + 15 cards) into one deck and put it in their deck area.
 + Each player draws their initial hand of 4 cards.